BenSaunders27/ProgressiveTransformersSLP/README.md

 # Usage

-Prepare Phoenix (or other sign langugae dataset) data as .txt files for .skel, .gloss, .txt and .files.
+Prepare Phoenix (or other sign language dataset) data as .txt files for .skel, .gloss, .txt and .files.
+Data format should be parallel .txt files for src, trg and files.
+Each line of the .txt file represents a new sequence, in the same order in each file. src file should contain a new source input on each line trg file should contain skeleton data, with each line a new sequence, each frame following on from the previous.
+Each joint value should be separated by a space; " ".
+Each frame is partioned using the known trg_size length, which includes all joints (In 2D or 3D) and the counter.
+Files file should contain the name of each sequence on a new line.
 Examples in /Data/tmp.
 Data path must be specified in config file.

 To run, start __main__.py with arguments "train" and ".\Configs\Base.yaml":